Is Cement and Concrete the Same Thing?

 Steps to Avoid Misconceptions

-To clear up these common misunderstandings, follow these steps:
+To clarify these misunderstandings, consider these steps:

 Advanced Techniques